mgiolai/crop_airseq/README.md

 **air-seq_sequencing-read-preparation:** A script to adaptor trim and deduplicate the Air-seq reads.

 **prepare-PHIbase-genomes:** R script to download the PHI-base v4.12 pathogen species reference genomes from NCBI RefSeq and GenBank.

+**air-seq_megahit-assembly:** Script to megahit assemble contigs from Air-seq reads and map contigs to PHIbase or selected plant genomes.